Working With the Inspectors

 Use an Image as a Backdrop in the Background Image Inspector

 You can also add an image to a canvas.
 Just click the canvas in the sidebar and then use the Background Image inspector to place an image similarly to the Image inspector (see Placing Graphics Inside a Shape with the Image Inspector, earlier in this chapter).

-Use the controls above the Mask button to Manually Size, Stretch, or Tile the image you’ve placed.
-Use the grid of four fields to the right to position the image from left, from top, sized horizontally, or sized vertically.
+Use the controls to the left of the Mask button to Manually Size, Stretch, or Tile the image you’ve placed.
+Use the grid of four fields to position the image from left, from top, sized horizontally, or sized vertically.
 Use the slider beneath the image well to change the image’s opacity.

 Defining the Units of Measurement in the Units Inspector

 Use the Units inspector to determine the unit of measure to use for the canvas and its rulers, as well as to set the scale and ruler origin points.

 The Ruler Units pop-up menu is where you set the type of measurement units you’d like to use for the current canvas.